nushell/nushell.github.io/book/3rdpartyprompts.md

 [repo](https://github.com/starship/starship)

-1. Follow the links above and install starship.
+1. Follow the links above and install Starship.
 2. Install nerdfonts depending on your preferences.
 3. Use the config example below.
 Make sure to set the `STARSHIP_SHELL` environment variable.

-Here's an example config section for starship:
+Here's an example config section for Starship:

 ```
 let-env STARSHIP_SHELL = "nu"